Kansas City Chiefs postpone practice following medical emergency involving player

 The Chiefs announced that they have rescheduled their final organized team activities (OTAs) practice for Friday.
 Coach Andy Reid will speak with reporters after that workout.

-Thursday was scheduled to be the second-to-last day of the team’s voluntary three-week OTAs.
+Thursday was scheduled to be the second-to-last day of the team’s voluntary three-week OTAs in Kansas City.
 The team is allowed 10 days to work with players during this specific period.

 The Chiefs’ three-day mandatory minicamp is set for Tuesday through Thursday next week.